Q.1 Who is eligible for the Irish Way?

 Q.7 How do students communicate with family and friends back home?

 Students will have limited access to phones while on the Irish Way.
 International plans are very expensive.
-If students would like a phone for the duration of their stay in Ireland, we recommend buying a cheap phone once in Ireland.
 Internet is usually available through various hot spots, which most students find to be the most affordable way to communicate with friends and family overseas.

 Q.8 Can I bring a cell phone?

 While cell phones are allowed, they can be a very expensive option and are often a distraction during the program.
 A significant part of the Irish Way is stepping outside of your everyday world to experience new things.
 You want to make sure you’re not letting things pass you by while you’re on the phone.
 If you do decide you would like a cell phone while in Ireland, we recommend using it just for pictures and e-mailing through hot spots during free time, or buying a cheap phone in Ireland.

 Q.9 Can I bring a laptop?